DyPeterson/spark_pipeline/README.md

 ###  Description

-A [Data Stack Academy](https://www.datastack.academy/) code review project that takes a `spotify_artists.csv`.
+A [Data Stack Academy](https://www.datastack.academy/) code review project that takes a `coffee.csv`.
 With that CSV it profiles the data, cleans the data, queries the data and finally saving it as a parquet file.
 All using Apache Spark

 ###  Technologies Used: